Christonja/100-days-of-code/log.md

 **Thoughts**: He has really helped me understand bootstrap better than anyone previously.
 I finally feel confident enough to attempt implementing it into my own site.. if I decide to do so :)

+### Day 80: March 9: Saturday, 2019

+**Today's Progress**: Continued with the Web developer bootcamp finishing the bootstrap stuff.
+Also I worked on my personal website, deciding to intergrate bootstrap into it.

+**Thoughts**: I've done alot of bootstrap learning to date, but never been confident enough to add it into my own site until Colt's course.
+Ugh turns out he's as good as people say.
+Still have a number of additions, primarily on the responsiveness front for my site.
+But all in all happy with the transition.
+It's cut my CSS in half though.. as it should.